How to Protect Against the “Super Flu”

 Yes, it’s safe.
 At this moment, we’re giving the flu, RSV the COVID vaccines to those who are eligible.
 We have historically given them together, and we are continuing to do so this year.

-What are other ways to protect yourself this flu season?
+What are other ways to protect yourself this season from the super flu?

 Besides getting the flu shot, basic hygiene is still recommended at this time of the year.
 That means that hand washing is important.
 Some people are choosing to wear masks, especially when they’re, in close, smaller spaces or indoors.